-Drawing on his broad consulting skillset and his background in operational public-service delivery, Stu helps agencies develop and implement services that produce better outcomes for the people who use them.
+Stu brings a unique mix of strategic thinking and operational experience in delivering public services, to help agencies develop and implement services that produce better outcomes for the people who use them

-As a strategist and service designer, Stu also designs operating models that work for the people and organisations that provide the services.
-He loves to lead and facilitate highly collaborative multi-disciplinary teams that help public-sector agencies co-design, deliver, and continually improve public services.
+Stu is an experienced strategist and service designer.
+He also designs operating models that work for organisations that provide public services.
+He loves to lead and facilitate highly collaborative multi‑disciplinary teams to help public-sector agencies co-design, deliver, and continually improve their services.

 Stu started his career working in drama and theatre programmes for adult male prisoners and for young people in the community at risk of offending.
 This kindled in him an enduring passion for public service and for tackling thorny social problems that affect the most marginalised in society.

-Outside of work Stu can usually be found on adventures with his family in the great outdoors around Aotearoa, or seeking out new places to eat in Wellington, or immersed in a novel.
+Outside work Stu can usually be found on adventures with his family in the great outdoors around Aotearoa, riding a mountain bike (more slowly than he used to), seeking out new places to eat in Wellington, or immersing himself in a novel.

 Examples of Stu’s work

-Supporting the UK Home Office with organisational design, implementation, and continuous improvement of a new unit that provides critical national services to UK law enforcement organisations under the Investigatory Powers Act
+In the UK, Stu supported the Home Office with the organisational design, implementation, and continuous improvement of a new unit that provides critical national services to UK law enforcement organisations under the Investigatory Powers Act.

 Stu has an MA in Applied Drama (with Distinction) from the University of Exeter, and a BA in English Studies from the University of Nottingham.